pdfernhout/narrafirma/wordpress-plugin/narrafirma/readme.txt

 change logs, see the [GitHub repository](https://github.com/pdfernhout/narrafirma).

 == Upgrade Notice ==

+= 1.4.0 =
+This somewhat-major upgrade adds a new type of graph (correlation map) and makes several process/workflow improvements to the catalysis process.

 = 1.3.3 =
 This minor update provides a few more usability and capability improvements for the catalysis process.